wretched.computer

 The GameCube's fixed function pipeline

 The way game developers interacted with the Flipper GPU was largely through Nintendo’s GameCube Graphics Library, aka GX.
-For those interested in a much deeper dive into how this API worked, you can find the GX manual on the Internet Archive; when I read it, I was surprised at how beginner-friendly it was, though Jasper reminded me was due to the fact that in 2001, most game developers were beginners to 3D graphics.
+For those interested in a much deeper dive into how this API worked, you can find the original GX manual on the Internet Archive.
+It’s a surprisingly beginner-friendly and casually written explanation of a lot of 3D graphics basics, and as Jasper pointed out, that’s probably because in 2001 when the GameCube came out, most game developers were beginners to 3D graphics.

 In fact, just to underscore how useful finding this manual was, let’s enshrine it as a boldtext reverse engineering lesson: search around for existing documentation!
 If you find a unique looking project name or error string while poking around a binary, search for it!
-You’d be surprised how many times looking for a unique error string on GitHub has yielded an accidentally-public repo of proprietary code, or adding “filetype:pdf” to a Google search of a project name resulted in very helpful documentation.
+You’d be surprised how frequently simply searching for a unique error string on GitHub has yielded an accidentally-public repo of proprietary code, or adding “filetype:pdf” to a Google search of a project name resulted in very helpful documentation.

 Down the pipeline we go